The Good Girl

 The Good Girl is a 2002 American comedy-drama film directed by Miguel Arteta and starring Jennifer Aniston, Jake Gyllenhaal and John C. Reilly.

-The Good Girl premiered at the 2002 Sundance Film Festival, and released to theatres on August 7, 2002, in the United States.
+The Good Girl premiered at the 2002 Sundance Film Festival, and released to theatres on August 7, 2002, in the United States by Fox Searchlight Pictures.

 Plot

-Justine Last is a bored thirty-year-old woman living in small-town Texas with her husband Phil, a house painter who spends most of his free time smoking marijuana with his best friend, Bubba.
+Justine Last is a bored 30-year-old woman living in small-town Texas with her husband Phil, a house painter who spends most of his free time smoking marijuana with his best friend, Bubba.
 Phil and Justine have been trying to have a baby, but have been unsuccessful despite doctors telling Justine she is healthy and fertile.

 Justine works at Retail Rodeo, the local big-box store.
 She meets the new cashier, Holden, who spends his free time reading The Catcher in the Rye as he identifies strongly with the protagonist.
 Justine and Holden begin spending time together and grow closer, but she is hesitant to begin an affair.
 Holden writes Justine a romantic letter expressing his love for her and his desire for her, and they have sex at a motel.
 They continue to meet there, charging the rooms to Justine's credit card, and also begin having sex in the store room at work.

 Holden shares stories he's written with Justine, most of them reflecting his own feelings and alienation and all ending with the main character dying by suicide.
 Justine feels happy and excited by the affair and Holden's affection, but becomes concerned when she spots Bubba's truck parked across the street from the motel where they've been meeting.
 She tries to end the relationship, but Holden refuses and she begins to feel smothered by his passionate feelings.

 Bubba confronts Justine about her affair with Holden and tells her he had always admired Phil, but now is disillusioned and sees him as only a cuckold and a fool.
 He blackmails Justine into having sex with him so he can be free of these feelings.
 She reluctantly consents, and Holden witnesses them in the act through a window.

 Holden is angry and upset with Justine for sleeping with Bubba and calls her a whore.
 He begs Justine to run away with him.
 Justine, now desperate to end the affair, considers poisoning Holden but changes her mind suddenly and decides to speak to his parents instead.
 She tells them that he is mentally ill and has imagined a romantic liaison between them.